 Body piercings are considered the most fashionable form of body modification.
 Ears and nose piercing has been around for centuries, but now you can also see people getting their lips, tongue, cheeks, eyebrows, belly buttons, and nipples pierced.
 Earlier, body piercings were done as part of religious practice, but it has changed dramatically.
 Most of the youngsters consider it chic, cool, and appealing.
 However, body piercing also has its pros and cons.
 Keep reading to know more!

 In This Article

-Body piercings are an age-old trend among men and women of many countries.
-Ear and nose piercings were common for many centuries, maybe from the time, women have had the sense of beautifying themselves with ornaments and jewelry pieces.
+Body piercings are an age-old trend among men and women in many countries.
+Ear and nose piercings were common for many centuries, maybe from the time women have had the sense of beautifying themselves with ornaments and jewelry pieces like earrings and nose rings.
 Didn’t we all get amazed when we used to see Rajasthani dances on television and the amount of heavy jewelry women used to carry on their body?

-Nowadays, boys and girls have gone so crazy that they go to the extent of piercing their chin, lips, tongue, eyebrows, and even their belly buttons.
+Nowadays, boys and girls have gone so crazy that they go to the extent of getting chin, lips, tongue, belly button, and even eyebrow piercings.
 They are easy to get, and thousands of establishments offer body piercings at a fairly considerable rate.